Comparing Genius Sports (GENI) and The Competition

-Genius Sports (NYSE:GENI – Get Rating) is one of 29 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its peers?
-We will compare Genius Sports to similar companies based on the strength of its risk, profitability, valuation, earnings, analyst recommendations, dividends and institutional ownership.
+Genius Sports (NYSE:GENI – Get Rating) is one of 29 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it weigh in compared to its competitors?
+We will compare Genius Sports to similar companies based on the strength of its analyst recommendations, earnings, institutional ownership, risk, dividends, valuation and profitability.

-This is a breakdown of recent ratings and target prices for Genius Sports and its peers, as provided by MarketBeat.com.
+This is a summary of current recommendations for Genius Sports and its competitors, as reported by MarketBeat.

 |Sell Ratings